 Blond's solutions, sketched in an article in Prospect, are basically economic--let the British post office become a lending bank to small business, decentralize procurement so that government can buy local goods and services.
 Blond touches on the paradox of individual rights leading to "atomized individualism" but without any structural solution I could find.

 Blond's ideas are powerful.
 But economic reforms cannot alone restore local initiative.
 Dense regulation is an impassable barrier for many small businesses.
 Social services are centralized because they're so heavily regulated.
+America's sue-for-anything legal philosophy subjects any aspiring entrepreneur to bankruptcy for something as trivial as a firing disagreement.

 Reviving personal initiative is impossible without basic legal overhaul.
 Restoring the freedom to use judgment requires a shift away from individual rights--which causes people to act defensively--towards legal norms that protect broader freedoms and the common good.
 In government, this shift involves a radical simplification and decentralization, with the goal of empowering individuals to take responsibility.